nixworks/public/news/2010/07/17/the-prime-minister-of-papua-new-guinea-michael-somare-will-reportedly-be-asked-to-resign-as-both-prime-minister-and-leader-of-the-national-a.md

 ### [2010-07-17](/news/2010/07/17/index.md)

-# The Prime Minister of Papua New Guinea Michael Somare will reportedly be asked to resign as both prime minister and leader of the National Alliance Party on Monday. (''PNG Post-Courier'')
+# The Prime Minister of Papua New Guinea Michael Somare will reportedly be asked to resign as both prime minister and leader of the National Alliance Party on Monday. ("PNG Post-Courier")